GPWS vs EGPWS: Ground Proximity Warning Systems, Modes and Differences

 EGPWS Terrain Display: Color Coding Explained

-When EGPWS is active, pilots see a color-coded terrain overlay on the navigation display that gives immediate visual awareness of surrounding terrain relative to the aircraft’s altitude:
+When EGPWS is active, the navigation display shows a color-coded terrain map that helps pilots quickly assess surrounding terrain relative to the aircraft’s altitude.

 GPWS and EGPWS in Business Aviation Operations